Voting Rules for Accurate Democracy Election Systems. Chairman Central Chairperson.

 Wide appeal and policy positions close to the median voter's make this the most appropriate candidate to moderate debates.

 A group with several nominees does not splinter.
 Its members may rank all of their nominees above other candidates.
-Then each nominee gets all of that group's ballots when tested 1 against 1 with an outsider.
+Then each nominee gets all of that group's ballots when tested one against one with an outsider.

-Finally, if another rule picks a different winner, the Condorcet winner ranks higher on most ballots and would win a majority, 1 against 1.
+Finally, if another rule picks a different winner, the Condorcet winner ranks higher on most ballots and would win a majority, one against one.

 Critics charge that the Condorcet rule might elect politicians whose vagueness or indecision offends nobody.
 That might happen after a negative, polarizing campaign which leads some voters to rank their party's major rivals below unknown candidates.
 Obviously those critics are exasperated by indecision and afraid of the unknown, but so are many voters.
 A democrat must assist and then give credit to the judgements of voters.